smiraldr/eko/README.md

 Usage: go install eko (in the folder)
 Works only as root due to web socket permissions, to run as admin : sudo -s

-on terminal eko --help for further usage.
+On terminal eko --help for further usage.

-example ping
+example ping ipv4
-eko pingip4 -4 google.com
+eko pingip4 -4 google.com (or any ip4 address)

-Adding ipv6 support soon !
-Check back
+example ping ipv6
+eko pingip6 -6 google.com (or any ip6 address)